Answers to Frequently Asked Questions

 What if I have more questions?

-Students: Use your many tools, including 1) the Registration guide – it is packed with information including course descriptions, policies and graduation requirements 2) current teachers regarding their recommendations and information about specific courses 3) your transcript which shows your credits earned and courses taken; Ms. Roma in the counseling office can print off your transcript if you don’t have a current one 4) your Counselor: Counselors make every effort to be available during your free time for drop in questions.
-You also can email your counselor or sign up on his/her clipboard to have a note sent, but try the other methods, too, since this is a peak time.
+Students: Use your many tools, including 1) the Registration guide – it is packed with information including course descriptions, policies and graduation requirements 2) current teachers regarding their recommendations and information about specific courses 3) In Family Access you can see which credits you have earned and which courses you have taken; 4) your Counselor: Counselors make every effort to be available during your free time for drop-in questions.
+You may also email your counselor with additional questions that you can't find the answer to.